JonathanMiroshnik/Real-Fake-News/README.md

 To allow the site to be interesting on its own as parody site, the news items will be as fake as can be, and there will be an interactive elements for the reader as well as backend interactions between the different "writers" and the "editor".

-The tech stach will be MERN(MongoDB, Express, React, Node).
+The tech stack will be MERN(MongoDB, Express, React, Node).

 # Design
 ## Front-end